Applying for teacher training need not be held back due to gaps in subject knowledge, or lack of degree in that subject.

-About Subject Knowledge Enhancment Programmes
+About Subject Knowledge Enhancement Programmes

-SKE courses are available in Biology, Computing, Chemistry, Design and Technology, English, Geography, Languages, Maths, Physics, or Religious Education.
+SKE courses are available in Biology, Computing, Chemistry, Design and Technology, English, Geography, Languages, Maths, Physics, and Religious Education.
 If you apply to us, we may ask you to take an SKE course if we feel you have the right qualities to become a great teacher, but believe you need to complete additional subject training first.
 If that’s the case, we will offer you a place conditional on doing an SKE course.

 This could be for several reasons, including:

 - your degree wasn’t in your chosen subject, but it was closely related

 - you studied the subject at A level, but not at University